 Vancouver, British Columbia

-If there’s one major criticism of the 1988 Bicentenary, it was the lack of events that showcased what the anniversary meant (or didn’t mean to) to Indigenous Australians.
+If there’s one major criticism of the 1988 Bicentenary, it was the lack of events that showcased what the anniversary meant (or didn’t mean) to Indigenous Australians.
 Australia has come a long way since then, as has Canada.
 Vancouver’s Larwill Park will host The Drum is Calling Festival — a free, family-friendly, multi-day festival celebrating the region’s First Nations heritage and culture.
 Expect live music, food vendors, carving and weaving exhibitions, dance, and sports tournaments, as well as a village of life-size aboriginal housing structures, which will double as event venues (July 22-30).

 World-renowned French performance company La Machine, will bring its giant machines to North America for the first time to celebrate the sesquicentennial anniversary.
 Taking place in Ottawa (July 27-30), La Machine will see gargantuan mechanical creatures roam the streets, bringing science fiction to life, like enormous spiders and a great fire-breathing dragon interact with crowds.

-The revered Canadian Museum of History in Quebec City is set to unveil a new signature exhibition on the nation’s birthday, the Canadian History Hall —considered to be the largest and most comprehensive exhibition on Canadian history ever developed.
+The revered Canadian Museum of History in Quebec is set to unveil a new signature exhibition on the nation’s birthday, the Canadian History Hall —considered to be the largest and most comprehensive exhibition on Canadian history ever developed.
 Comprising three main galleries that will be connected by a hub, the Canadian History Hall will present the story of Canada and its people more inclusively and candidly than ever before, with some 65 interactive elements, 75 maps, 100 digital productions, and 1800 artefacts.

 Vancouver, British Columbia